uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 |Nesina|.6%|$94 |$344 |
 |Tradjenta|.4%|$400|$568 |

+Table 1.
-<div align="center">Effectivness data has been provided by www.accessdata.fda.gov </br>
+Effectivness data has been provided by www.accessdata.fda.gov </br>

 Drug Prices have been provide by goodrx.com </br>